GPCExplorer/telnetsrvlib3/README.rst

 telnetsrvlib3
 ============

-Telnet server using gevent or threading for python3 - forked from ianepperson/telnetsrvlib which runs only on python2.
+Telnet server using gevent or threading for python3 - forked from Blindfreddy, which was forked from ianepperson/telnetsrvlib which runs only on python2.
+The reason for this fork is to keep this python module update as much as possible (as it seems that the other two have been gone dark).
+I'll try my best to make the final adaptations to Python3 and fix bugs.

 Copied from http://pytelnetsrvlib.sourceforge.net/
 and modified to support gevent and eventlet, better input handling, clean asynchronous messages and much more.